 Iran had been building a heavy-water nuclear facility near the town of Arak.
 Spent fuel from a heavy-water reactor contains plutonium suitable for a nuclear bomb.

-Under the JCPOA, Iran said it would redesign the reactor so it could not produce any weapons-grade plutonium, and that all spent fuel would be sent out of the country as long as the modified reactor exists.
+Under the JCPOA, Iran said it would redesign the reactor so it could not produce any weapons-grade plutonium, and that all spent fuel would be sent out of the country as long as the modified reactor existed.

 At the time of the agreement, then-US President Barack Obama's administration expressed confidence that the JCPOA would prevent Iran from building a nuclear programme in secret.
 Iran, it said, had committed to "extraordinary and robust monitoring, verification, and inspection".